 Original Township Lot: means the township lot as shown on an original plan where an original plan is a plan certified by the Surveyor General as being the original plan of an original survey.
 In the Township of Mulmur, original township lots are 80 hectares (200 acres).

-Other Water-related Hazards: means water-associated phenomena other than flooding hazards and wave up-rush which act on shorelines.
-This includes, but is not limited to ice piling and ice jamming.
+Other Water-related Hazards means water- associated phenomena other than flooding hazards and wave uprush which act on shorelines.
+This includes, but is not limited to ship-generated waves, ice piling and ice jamming.
+(PPS 2020)